SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Introduction

-However, existing approaches face three critical limitations.
-First, conventional contrastive learning-based retrieval methods overlook the structural context of code modules within a repository when ranking them.
-We observe that in software issue localization, buggy code modules are often spatially proximate within the codebase~(e.g., within the same file or in neighboring functions), and top-ranked entities retrieved via dense semantic similarity frequently reside near the actual buggy modules.
-Consequently, relying exclusively on semantic similarity to select the top-$K$ functions may overlook relevant candidates that are spatially close to highly-ranked modules but exhibit marginally lower embedding similarity scores.
-Second, existing methods have been primarily evaluated on Python benchmarks~\citep{chen2025locagent, fehr-etal-2025-coret}, particularly \swelite{}, \sweverified{}, and \locbench{}~\citep{jimenez2024swebench, chowdhury2024introducingswebenchverified, chen2025locagent} -- leaving their performance on other programming languages largely underexplored.
+These existing approaches face three critical limitations.
+First, conventional contrastive learning-based retrieval methods overlook the structural context of code modules within a repository when ranking them \citep{reddy2025sweranksoftwareissuelocalization, zhang2024codesage, suresh2025cornstack}.
+We observe that in software issue localization, buggy code modules are often spatially proximate within the codebase~(e.g., within the same file or in neighboring functions), and top-ranked entities retrieved via dense semantic similarity frequently reside \textit{near} the actual buggy modules.
+Consequently, relying exclusively on semantic similarity to select the top-$K$ functions may overlook relevant candidates that are spatially close to highly-ranked modules but exhibit \emph{marginally} lower embedding similarity scores.
+Second, existing methods have been primarily evaluated on Python~\citep{chen2025locagent, fehr-etal-2025-coret}, particularly \swelite{}, \sweverified{}, and \locbench{}~\citep{jimenez2024swebench, chowdhury2024introducingswebenchverified, chen2025locagent} -- leaving their performance on other programming languages largely underexplored.
 Third, function-level retrieval, which represents the most challenging granularity compared to class-level and file-level retrieval\citep{rashid2025swepolybenchmultilanguagebenchmarkrepository, reddy2025sweranksoftwareissuelocalization, chen2025locagent}, remains largely understudied.

-To address these limitations, we introduce \ours{}, a novel and simple graph-aware dense retrieval strategy for function-level code localization. \ours{} incorporates spatial locality as a complementary signal to semantic similarity, enabling the joint exploitation of both code content and repository structure within a fixed retrieval budget.
-Our primary focus is on retrieval methods that can augment downstream tasks, including ranking code modules, precise localization, and automated patch generation for resolving GitHub-style issues.
-Moreover, to facilitate comprehensive evaluation across multiple programming languages, we also introduce \oursbench{} for code localization, encompassing Python, Java, JavaScript, and TypeScript repositories from \sweverified{}, \swepoly{}, and \multiswe{}.
+To address these limitations, we introduce \ours{}, a simple graph-aware dense retrieval strategy for \textit{function-level} code localization. \ours{} incorporates spatial locality as a complementary signal to semantic similarity, enabling the joint exploitation of both code content and repository structure within a fixed retrieval budget.
+Our primary focus is on retrieval methods that can augment downstream tasks, including ranking code modules, precise localization, and automated patch generation to resolve GitHub-style issues.
+To facilitate comprehensive evaluation across multiple programming languages, we also introduce \oursbench{} for code localization, encompassing Python, Java, JavaScript, and TypeScript repositories from \sweverified{}, \swepoly{}, and \multiswe{}.